imatge-upc/trecvid-2015/README.md

 At this point, we are ready to use our model in the dataset from TRECVID Instance Search.
 The starting point is a ranking based on BoW, which we want to rerank using our Fast R-CNN model trained for TRECVID queries.
 The basic pipeline to follow would be:

 1. Generate frame lists from the shot lists with `scripts/python/create_image_list.py`

 2. [optional] Compute selective search regions for database images with `scripts/matlab/selective_search.m`.

   This will run selective search for N images, so you can easily run this in multiple cores.

-You can also skip this step and use arbitrary locations at different scales by setting `params['use_proposals']` to `False`
+  **Note 1:** You can also skip this step and use arbitrary locations at different scales by setting `params['use_proposals']` to `False`

 3. Feature extraction with Fast-RCNN with `scripts/python/fast_rcnn_comp.py`.

-This script stores distances or scores instead of descriptors for all frames in the image lists
+  This script stores distances or scores instead of descriptors for all frames in the image lists.

 4. Merge distances to form ranking with `scripts/python/merge.py`

 5. Evaluate ranking with `scripts/python/evaluate.py`

 6. Display ranking with`scripts/python/display.py`

 You should run steps 2 and 4 `job_arrays`, which allow to run N processes in parallel in the GPI computational service.